piam/bjc-course/curriculum/06-zombies/01-zombies.md

 * Let's try the same thing with the "Infection Date".
 Sort Sheet by Column D, Z-->A and A-->Z. Do you see anything interesting?

 !Answer: We have some dates from 2013/2014 which is well before the infection break out, those rows can be removed.

-**Note: I can't find this bad data, did we add it? remember our data is year-month-day**

 Plotting data onto Google My Maps
 -------